Village looks to form Business Improvement District

 Farmingdale's Main Street transformed from a sleepy downtown to a bustling destination in less than a decade, but continuing that momentum will take more effort, officials and business owners say.

-"It’s thriving right now, but we need to get ahead of this,” said Nick Devito, a co-owner of Charlotte’s, an ice cream and frozen yogurt shop .
+"It’s thriving right now, but we need to get ahead of this,” said Nick DeVito, a co-owner of Charlotte’s Desserts, an ice cream and frozen yogurt shop with a speakeasy inside.
 The solution, he said, is the formation of a Business Improvement District.

 The village board of trustees voted last month to establish a Farmingdale BID, which Mayor Ralph Ekstrand said was the beginning of a state-mandated process that will take about a year to complete and will include creating a map of the district, public hearings and another vote.